 Sometimes, TV shows happen before the world is ready for them.

 Most of us have a favorite series that was cancelled too soon–or not appreciated the way it should have been during its time.
-The following totally underrated fantasy series have a special place in my heart and deserve the respect they didn’t get while they were on air.
+The following totally underrated fantasy TV shows have a special place in my heart and deserve the respect they didn’t get while they were on air.

 Lost Girl (2010-2016)